nwhsrobotics/FRC_RapidReact/Walkthroughs.md

         private int MOTOR1_ID = Constants.Storage.CANID_STORAGE_MOTOR1;
         ```

-## 2. Getting Started with the Xbox Controller
+## 2. Getting Started with the Xbox Controller -- NOT COMPLETE
 **The Controller Workflow**
 1. When you press a button on the controller, it will call a *Command*
 2. The command will call method(s) from a *Subsystem*